kieran-mackle/ccxt-download/README.md

 </p>

-A lightweight package to conventiently and efficiently download cryptocurrency data using [CCXT](https://github.com/ccxt/ccxt).
+A lightweight wrapper to conventiently and efficiently download cryptocurrency data using [CCXT](https://github.com/ccxt/ccxt).

+## Description

 Why is this necessary?
-Because many times I have found myself wanting to quickly download a bunch of price data for some quick analysis, only to spend some time writing a hacky script to download the data with no thought about storing it for later.
-Expecially when I need data for multiple periods of time and for multiple symbols, things get messy, fast.
-Not to mention the problems that pop up when I want to load that data later...

-With this package, the above issues are no longer a worry.
+Many times I have found myself needing some data, only to spend some time writing a quick and dirty script to download said data with no thought about storing it for later.
+Add multiple symbols across different time periods to the mix, and things just get worse.
+Then when I want to load that data later, its so badly organised (or not at all) that it is easier to write another quick and dirty script and repeat the cycle.
+With this package, the above issues are no longer issues.
 For me anyway.

+What makes this useful?
+The following features:
+- asynchronous downloading
+- intelligent download
+- data storage
+- intuitive API
+- helpful utilities

 ## Usage